allegro/blog/_posts/2021-02-21-state-machines-made-easy.md

 This gives us the ability to restore the state machine to the state it was in after handling `n-1` events, when we want to handle the `n`-th event.

-It requires, however, that states be immutable, or else we may end up with an unexpected behaviour.
+It requires, however, the states to be immutable, or else we may end up with an unexpected behaviour.
 If states were not immutable, we could not be certain that the state object we cached after handling the `n`-th event is still the same and has not been modified in the meantime.
 Moreover, immutable objects are inherently thread-safe.